What is the Alabama League of Municipalities?

 - The Alabama Municipal Insurance Corporation (AMIC) was founded in 1989 as a mutual insurance company that writes all lines of insurance and is owned by its member municipalities.

 - In 2002, AMIC and MWCF created a joint Loss Control Division to provide additional staff and expanded services at a much reduced cost to their members.
-The Loss Control Division has 11 dedicated staff members and offers a variety of services, including on site risk management reviews, an Employee Practices Law Hotline, a DVD Safety Library, regional and training programs on a number of loss prevention topics as well as exclusive, state-of-the-art training such as the SkidCar defensive driving program and the Firearms Training System (FATS).
+The Loss Control Division has a dedicated staff and offers a variety of services, including on site risk management reviews, an Employee Practices Law Hotline, a DVD Safety Library, regional and training programs on a number of loss prevention topics as well as exclusive, state-of-the-art training such as the SkidCar defensive driving program and the Firearms Training System (FATS).

 - The Alabama Municipal Funding Corporation (AMFund) was created in 2006 to assist Alabama’s municipalities with refinancing existing debt and funding local projects and purchases through cost-effective financing.